lmxwade/dsci510-lab1/README.md

         Step1 : Download the lab1.py file
         Step2 : Open your terminal
         Step3 : Direct your terminal to the place that store the lab1.py file.
-(For example, your downloads file)
+(For example, if the py file is saved in the downloads file, just typle "cd Downloads")
-        Step4:  Type "Python lab1.py" ,then the terminal will run the file and print"Welcome to DSCI510".
+        Step4:  Type "python lab1.py" ,then the terminal will run the file and print"Welcome to DSCI510!".